 Inflation and Groceries.
-This is a something that I’ve been pondering deeply for the past months, and I am diving into all the research today to explain why.
-If you have too, and if you are wondering what to stock up on before inflation, keep reading!
+This is a something that I’ve been pondering deeply for the past couple years, and I am diving into all the research today to explain why.
+If you have too, and if you are wondering what to stock up on before inflation gets worse, keep reading!

 I have long been a believer in the importance of having a stockpile.
 The recent shortages during the pandemic proved my point.
 And now, as I look ahead, I am more convinced than ever that everyone needs to be building a stockpile.